 Why do so many Kundalini yogis become Sikhs?

 This is really a matter of personal calling.
 Many people come to Kundalini yoga looking for a deeper connection to something greater than themselves, and many are destined to walk the path of a Sikh.
 It’s a personal choice of how to experience spirituality in this world.
 Yogi Bhajan spoke on this subject saying, “The Guru, the Vibratory impact of the Word, unites you with the Infinite through the sound current.
 Kundalini Yoga prepares you and enhances your capacity so you can hear the sound current.
 You are a physical, mental and spiritual being.”

 Many people find their experience of life enhanced by the connection between Kundalini yoga and Sikh Dharma.
 Adopting the life of a Sikh, you see many practitioners of Kundalini yoga wearing turbans and traditional Sikh garb (called bana), saying their daily prayers (banis), and attending service at the Gurdwara (Sikh Temple).
 It’s important to note that not all people who wear the turban identify as a Sikh (it is, after all, a yogic technology as well as religious symbol), and you do not have to be a Sikh to attend Gurdwara and connect with the Sikh Gurus.

-Want a good primer on stories of Sikh heros, saints and yogis?
-Take a look at this new book!
+Want a good primer on stories of Sikh heroes, saints and yogis?
+Take a look at this book!